Around the Road in 8 Days – Iceland Ring Road Itinerary

 10 minutes down the road from Geysir lies Gullfoss, one of the most popular waterfalls in Iceland.
 Since it lies on the Golden Circle, be prepared for large crowds at this stop.

-Háifoss isn’t part of the Golden Circle, but it’s somewhat nearby and was one of my two favorite waterfalls in all of Iceland.
+Háifoss isn’t part of the Golden Circle, but it’s somewhat nearby and was one of my favorite waterfalls in all of Iceland.
 Getting there is a fairly lengthy detour down some rough roads, but it was nothing my subcompact rental car couldn’t handle.
-Just be prepared for a bumpy ride and take care over the rocks that make a sort of stair formation partway through the drive.
+Just be prepared for a bumpy ride and take special care over the rocks that make a sort of stair formation partway through the drive, as you don’t want to rip off your oil pan!
 Our car was the only non-4×4 car in the parking lot, but we made it without any issues.

 Háifoss is the third largest waterfall in Iceland and is actually two waterfalls for the price of one!
-The river and canyon at the bottom of the falls are beautiful and the desire to hike down there to see the falls up close is one of the things that makes me want to return to Iceland the most.
+The river and canyon at the bottom of the falls create a beautiful vista and the desire to hike down there to see the falls up close is one of the things that makes me want to return to Iceland the most.

 Not only is Háifoss one of the most scenic waterfalls I’ve ever seen, but I was lucky enough to be graced with incredible scattered light the day I was there.
 When you visit, be sure to exercise patience and wait for clouds to clear.
 You’ll be rewarded with one of my favorite sights in all of Iceland, not to mention great photos!